savicprvoslav/react-jenkins-kubernetes/README.md

 # Jenkins and Docker

-Example how to create docker image from your application created from react boilerplate.
+Example how to create docker image from your application created from <a href="https://www.reactboilerplate.com/">  react boilerplate</a>.

 Dockerfile is a multistage build that as a results creates an image of just few MB in size created from busybox.
 All build files are located in /html folder.